binarybana/jobmon/README.rst

 The Redis schema we are using for this is:

-jobs:new,jobs:working,
-    Lists of job source hashes.
+jobs:new,jobs:working
+    List: <jobhash>|<json params object>

 jobs:numdone
-    The number of done jobs.
+    Int: The number of done jobs.

-jobs:done:{hash}
+jobs:done:<hash>:params
+    List: Contains all json params objects for this job.

+jobs:done:<hash>:<json params>
-    The list containing the completed job results.
+    List: The list containing the completed job results.
 For sweep jobs the hash will be {hash}-{p} where p was the parameter for that run.

 jobs:sources
-    A hashmap from job hash to gzipped source text.
+    Hashmap: A hashmap from job hash to gzipped source text.

-jobs:envs
-    A hashmap from environment hashes to gzipped JSON environments.

-jobs:sweepconfigs
+jobs:githashes,jobs:ground,jobs:time
-    A hashmap from a job hash to a string of space separated values that the sweep was run with.
+    Hashmaps: A hashmap from job hash to: the githash of the superproject that the job was posted under; the zlib compressed pickle of the ground truth object; and the unix epoch time that the job was first submitted.

 workers:hbs
-    A sorted hashmap of heartbeat times to json encoded info about the child.
+    Sorted Hashmap (heap): heartbeat times to json encoded info about the child.
 (See next section)

 workers:stop
     A key to indicate that the workers should stop.